AI for insurance

 EXAMPLE · 03

-The AI extracts claimant details, policy number, loss type, missing information, and urgency so handlers work a ranked queue.
+The AI extracts claimant details, policy number, loss type, missing information, and urgency so the handler opens a ready summary instead of a raw thread.

 48-hour build